Your journey to SMED begins at Interplas

-Stäubli will showcase a demonstration cell at Interplas to demystify just how automation solutions for injection moulding can open new levels of productivity, process reliability and flexibility.
+Stäubli will showcase a demonstration cell at Interplas to explain just how automation solutions for injection moulding can open new levels of productivity, process reliability and flexibility.

 Increasingly stringent demands on the design and quality of injection moulded parts presents a challenge for plastics processors.
-This coupled with the trend for greater numbers of product variants, which leads to a commensurate reduction in batch sizes, leads to frequent mould changes which, for some manufacturers, can amount to several times per shift.
+This, coupled with the trend for greater numbers of product variants, can lead to a commensurate reduction in batch sizes and frequent mould changes which, for some manufacturers, can amount to several times per shift.

 All of the above has a negative effect on the productivity of injection moulding machines, with the unproductive setup and idle times of these expensive capital goods becoming a serious problem.
 As a partner to the plastics industry with over 60 years of shared experience, Stäubli is aware of the issues and has come up with a globally unique range of integrated solutions that derive from its core competencies in connectors, QMC (Quick Mould Change) and robotics.